omkarcloud/google-maps-scraper/README.md

 This strategy allows prospects to learn about you before engaging, significantly increasing the likelihood of making a sale.

-To gather contact details of leads, please consider using the 'Website Contacts Scraper API' by OpenWeb Ninja.

-Follow these simple steps to integrate the API:
+To scrape contact details of leads, follow these steps to use our Website Social Scraper API with the Free Plan, allowing you to scrape contact details of 50 leads at no cost:

 1. Sign up on RapidAPI by visiting [this link](https://rapidapi.com/auth/sign-up).

 ![Sign Up on RapidAPI](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/sign-up.png)

-2. Subscribe to the Free Plan by visiting [this link](https://rapidapi.com/letscrape-6bRBa3QguO5/api/website-contacts-scraper/pricing).
+2. Subscribe to the Free Plan by visiting [this link](https://rapidapi.com/Chetan11dev/api/website-social-scraper-api/pricing).

 ![Subscribe to Free Plan](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/subscribe.png)